seinecle/blog/_posts/2021-07-08-the-long-game.md

 What time have we got to develop an academic research project?
 What time have we got when we develop and launch an app, as an indie maker?

-In my experience as a social scientist, academic projects leading to publications tend to last between 2 to 5 years.
-For an app (web app or else) launched by an indie maker, we often see projects that launch after less than 6 months, and the fate of the app is decided in a year or two.
+In my experience as a social scientist, academic projects leading to publications tend to last **between 2 to 5 years**.
+For an app (web app or else) launched by an indie maker, we often see projects that launch after **less than 6 months**, and the fate of the app is decided in less than a year.

 For a long, I have felt uncomfortable with both these time scales, and I believe I have found a better way. **I am reprogramming my academic and dev work habits to reason at a 20 years horizon.**